-Complaints depend on the location and size of the cyst and the structure of the maxillary sinus.
+Symptoms depend on the location and size of the cyst and the structure of the maxillary sinus.
+Furthermore, the condition may be asymptomatic.
+Small cysts do not interfere with breathing or cause pain, so they can remain undetected for a long time.

 X-ray methods are used for diagnosis.
 The most optimal is CT (computed tomography) of the nasal cavity and paranasal sinuses, which allows you to determine the size of the cyst and its location with millimeter accuracy.